-This makes us who we are: Lithuanian and German cider makers who use Baltic apple varieties, especially those that have been grown in the region in the old days, to make naturally fermented cider.
-We call it Baltic craft cider.
+This makes us who we are: cider makers who use Baltic apple varieties, especially those that have been grown in the region in the old days, to make naturally fermented cider.
+We call it Baltic Craft Cider.

-Baltic craft cider comes from apples which are accustomed to harsher climates than those in England or Normandy.
+Baltic Craft Cider comes from apples which are accustomed to the harsher climates of this region.
 For this reason, Baltic apple varieties are more acidic and have less sugar.
 At the same time, they are more intense in their flavors.
 By blending local winter varieties, we produce crisp, dry apple ciders which would preserve and reflect the complexity and flavors of old Baltic apple varieties.
-Each cider is traceable to the orchard from which the apples came.
-Babtai, Naradava, Ažuožeriai and Kasteliai.
-Perhaps one day the Baltic region will become known for its distinct, slightly harsh but deeply refreshing beverages.